 (Institutional Administrator Access)

-Published By: Cambridge and New York: Cambridge University Press
+Published By: Evolution and Cognition series.
+Oxford and New York: Oxford University Press

 Reviewed by: Scott E. Page of University of Michigan and Santa Fe Institute

 Examines the evolution of cooperation and altruism in the human species.
 Discusses evolution, culture, cooperation, and the Chaldeans; dual inheritance theory--the evolution of cultural capacities and cultural evolution; evolutionary theory and the social psychology of human cooperation; the Chaldeans--history and the community today; family first--how kinship explains most cooperative behavior; cooperation through reciprocity and reputation; social norms and prosociality; whether culturally evolved social norms lead to context-specific cooperation; ethnicity--in-group preferences and cooperation; and cooperative dilemmas in the world today.
 Natalie Henrich is Assistant Professor at the University of British Columbia/BC Center for Disease Control.
 Joseph Henrich is Canada Research Chair in Culture, Cognition, and Evolution and Associate Professor of Psychology and Economics at the University of British Columbia.
 Index.

 Z13: Economic Sociology; Economic Anthropology